Zalishchyky: Geography

 Zalishchyky is located at the southern edge of Ternopil Oblast near a place where three oblasts (Ternopil, Ivano-Frankivsk, and Chernivtsi) joint together.
-Geographically the city is located on border of west Podolia, Bucovina, and east Galicia, in valley of Dniester which forms in this area so called Dniester canyon.
+Geographically the city is located in southeastern Galicia (near historical border with Podillia, which was the river Zbruch), directly opposite the historical land of Bukovina, in valley of Dniester which forms in this area so called Dniester canyon.
 Through the city passes important European route E85 which connects Baltic coast with the coast of Aegean Sea in northern Greece.

 Zalishchyky's climate is quite mild, with grapes, peaches and other fruits growing in the area.
 It is especially famous for its tomatoes.
 Since the inter-war era, it has been a centre for the tourist industry.
 Before the collapse of the Soviet Union, some 10,000 visitors arrived annually.
 In the interwar period, the town was an important tourist centre of Poland.
 It is also one of the few wine growing areas in that part of Ukraine.